Motor racing-FIA issues written warning to Red Bull's Marko for Perez comments | Sports-Games

 Formula One's governing body issued a written warning to Red Bull's motorsport adviser Helmut Marko on Friday after the Austrian blamed the patchy form of the team's Mexican driver Sergio Perez on his ethnicity.
 Marko, 80, apologised last week after referring to Perez as a "South American" who was less focused than dominant Red Bull team mate Max Verstappen or the team's now-retired champion Sebastian Vettel.

-Formula One's governing body issued a written warning to Red Bull's motorsport adviser Helmut Marko on Friday after the Austrian blamed the patchy form of the team's Mexican driver Sergio Perez on his ethnicity.
+"We can confirm that Helmut Marko has received a written warning and been reminded of his responsibilities as a public figure in motor sport in line with the FIA Code of Ethics," said an FIA spokesman at the Singapore Grand Prix.
 Perez said on Thursday he had accepted a personal apology from Marko, whose comments continued to provoke a strong reaction in the paddock.
-It was not the first time Marko had referred to Perez as a South American, although the Mexican comes from Guadalajara which is geographically in North America.

 His comments echoed strong criticism from Mercedes driver Lewis Hamilton who on Thursday had said Marko's words were "not something that you just apologise (for) and its all OK".
-Marko's comments had made headlines in Mexico and across the internet.
-"It was not a great comment.
-I can understand why people were offended by it," said McLaren team boss Zak Brown.
+Red Bull team boss Christian Horner told Sky Sports television that Perez was "massively popular" within the team and he had pushed hard to sign him.

+"Those comments weren't right.
+Helmut quickly recognised that and apologised for that both publicly and directly to Sergio.
+He spoke to Sergio directly about it," he said.
+"We have a huge following around the world and we take that very seriously, very responsibly...This is his (Perez's) 250th race and we want to focus on that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)